 Meet the Pastor

 Tim Freed was born and raised in West Chester, Pennsylvania, a suburb of Philadelphia.
-He and his family were active members at Calvary Lutheran Church.
-Upon graduation from high school he enlisted in the U S Army and served as an Aeroscout/Observer on OH-58 Scout Helicopters for the First Cavalry Division.
+He and his family were active members of Calvary Lutheran Church.
+Upon graduation from high school, he enlisted in the US Army and served as an Aeroscout/Observer on OH-58 Scout Helicopters for 1/7 Cavalry, 1st Cavalry Division.
 He is a veteran of Operations Desert Shield and Desert Storm.

-After graduating from Widner University with a B.S. in Business Management, he was employed by Briggs-Valcon Inc., a manufacturers’ representative and distributor of industrial instrumentation for process industries (petroleum, chemical, pharmaceutical, power generation, municipal, and food industries).
-Or, as he likes to say, “I sold stuff that measured the flow and level of liquids”.
+Tim graduated from Widener University in Chester, PA with a B.S. in Business Management, then worked for four years as a manufacturers’ representative and distributor of industrial instrumentation that measured level and flow for process industries (petroleum, chemical, pharmaceutical, power generation, municipal, and food industries).

-While at Briggs–Valcon, he was one of the leaders of the high school youth at Calvary Lutheran, a church council member and a member of the Chancel Choir.
+In his twenties, he was one of the leaders of the high school youth at Calvary Lutheran, a church council member and a member of the Chancel Choir.
 All of this was formative in his future call to parish ministry.
-After a period of discernment, (discern is one of those church-speak words that means prayerful consideration and agonizing over possibly doing the wrong thing) he entered the Lutheran Seminary in Philadelphia.
+After a period of discernment, (church-speak that means prayerful consideration and agonizing over possibly doing the wrong thing) he entered the Lutheran Theological Seminary in Philadelphia.

 He met his wife, Holly, during his second year at Seminary and they married two years later.
-He received his Master of Divinity Degree and was called to Nativity Lutheran in 2004, the same year their son, Jason was born.
-Daughter, Hannah, followed in 2007.
-Holly is an accountant for a firm in Exton Pennsylvania and works out of their home.
+He received his Master of Divinity Degree and was called to Nativity in 2004, the same year their son Jason was born.
+Their daughter Hannah arrived in 2007.
+Holly Freed is a Senior Accountant for The Bonadio Group in their East Aurora office, and an Enrolled Agent.

-Pastor Tim believes strongly in meaningful worship for the people of God.
-What this means is:
+Pastor Tim believes strongly in meaningful and engaging worship.
+What is this?

 - Reverence to God through Word and Sacrament.